Bandit algorithms to emulate human decision making using probabilistic distortions: Introduction

 \section{Introduction}

-Consider the following two-armed bandit problem: The rewards of Arm 1 are \$1 million w.p. $1/{10}^6$ and $0$ otherwise, while Arm 2 rewards are \$$1000$ w.p. $1/{10}^3$ and $0$ otherwise.
-In this case, humans would usually prefer Arm 1 over Arm 2.
-The human preferences get flipped if we change to costs, i.e., Arm 1 loses a million with a very low probability of $1/{10}^6$, while Arm 2 loses \$$1000$ w.p. $1/{10}^3$.
-In this case, Arm 2 is preferred over Arm 1.
-The above example illustrates that traditional expected value falls short in explaining human preferences, and the reader is referred to the classic Allais problem \cite{allais53} that rigorously argues against expected utility theory as a model for human-based decision making systems.
+Traditional bandit approaches to optimization are based on the central assumption that the expected value of an arm is a good measure of its utility, and hence, finding an arm with the highest expected value is a reasonable goal for a bandit algorithm.
+This assumption, however, may not hold in human-centric decision making systems, as humans are known to be prone to various emotional and cognitive biases.
+For instance, given a choice between an investment that gives $\$10$ surely and another that returns $\$10000$ with probability (w.p.) $0.001$, a majority of human subjects prefer the latter.
+However, turning the same example into losses, i.e., an investment that loses $\$10$ surely vs. one that loses $\$10000$ w.p. $0.001$, the human preference would change to pick the former.
+Observe that in both examples, even though the expected values of both are the same, human preferences change dramatically from the profit to the loss setup.
+For an in-depth understanding of the shortcomings of using expected value to explain human preferences, the reader is referred to the well-known Allais and Ellsberg paradoxes given in \cite{allais53, ellsberg61}.

-Violations of the expected value-based preferences in human-based decision making systems can be alleviated by incorporating distortions in the underlying probabilities of the system \cite{starmer2000developments} \cite[Chapter 4]{quiggin2012generalized}.
-Probabilistic distortions have a long history in behavioral science and economics, and we bring this idea to a multi-armed bandit setup.
-In particular, we base our approach on rank-dependent expected utility (RDEU) \cite{quiggin2012generalized}, which includes the popular \textit{cumulative prospect theory} (CPT) of Tversky and Kahneman \cite{tversky1992advances}.
+Violations of the expected value-based preferences in human-based decision making systems can be alleviated by incorporating distortions in the underlying probabilities of the system~\cite{starmer2000developments}.
+Models involving probabilistic distortions have a long history in behavioural science and economics, and we bring this idea to multi-armed bandit problems.
+In particular, we base our approach on rank-dependent expected utility (RDEU) \cite{quiggin2012generalized}, which includes \textit{cumulative prospect theory} (CPT) considered by the authors in~\cite{kahneman1979prospect}\footnote{Daniel Kahneman was awarded the 2002 Nobel prize in economics for his work on prospect theory and human biases under uncertainty.}.
+CPT is an enhancement of the influential \textit{prospect theory} and incorporates RDEU-style distortion of probabilities.
+The latter distortion ensures that there is no violation of first-order stochastic dominance -- a shortcoming of prospect theory.
+CPT has been shown through experiments involving human subjects, to model human preferences well by psychologists and behavioral economists \cite{starmer2000developments}, \cite[Chapter~4]{quiggin2012generalized}.